 To browse the list of participating organizations and projects for 2022, click here.
 Please note that these are subject to change.
 You will be matched with a specific host organization and project based on your application and conversations during the interview process.

 Information for Applicants

 None.
 Prior knowledge of India or experience with the specific social issues is welcome but not required.
 Students interested in this program should have an openness to learn, tolerance for ambiguity, flexibility amidst changing circumstances.

 - multiple choice questions about you, your interests and skills;

 - How would you like to introduce yourself?
 Help us get to know you by sharing your personal background and relevant experiences.

 - Explain your top motivations for volunteering (with a community organization in India).While you’re on this volunteering journey, you’ll be working on projects to support the host organization, so we’re interested in how you’ve helped others in the past.
 Don’t worry if you’ve never volunteered before as part of a structured program.
 If you’ve ever done anything to help someone else, please tell us about it.

 - What challenges do you foresee for yourself as you become part of this journey?
 And how would you like to deal with them?

 - resume (PDF format).

-Applications are being considered on a rolling basis through April.
 Apply early to secure your top choice of project placement.